vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 of meetings and a lot more time dealing with a bunch of incoming and pending tasks.
 As a result, I didn't get time to do exercises.
 In fact, I only got a breather to break to eat at around 2:15 PM.

+## 2025-10-17: reduced at-home jogging due to time constraints

+On Friday 2025-10-17, I did at-home jogging for a reduced duration (about 18 minutes instead of the full 30 minutes) so that I could finish exercise sooner, and therefore eat sooner.
+I was already delayed for the day, and wanted to increase the chances that I get enough time to do my planned tasks for the day, some of which were contingent on finishing my first meal.